cglondon71/elassandra/docs/elassandra/source/mapping.rst

      }
    }

 * ``_source`` is the indexed JSON document.
-By default, *_source* is disabled in ELassandra, meaning that *_source* is rebuild from the underlying cassandra columns.
+By default, *_source* is disabled in ELassandra, meaning that *_source* is rebuilt from the underlying cassandra columns.
 If *_source* is enabled (see `Mapping _source field <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-source-field.html>`_) ELassandra stores documents indexed by with the Elasticsearch API in a dedicated Cassandra text column named *_source*.
-This allows to retreive the orginal JSON document for `GeoShape Query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-shape-query.html>`_.
+It allows retreiving the original JSON document for `GeoShape Query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-shape-query.html>`_.
 * ``_routing`` is valued with a string representation of the partition key of the underlying cassandra table.
-Single partition key is converted to a string, compound partition key is converted to a JSON array.
+Single partition key is converted into a string, compound partition key is converted into a JSON array.
 Specifying ``_routing`` on get, index or delete operations is useless, since the partition key is included in ``_id``.
-On search operations, Elassandra compute the cassandra token associated to ``_routing`` for the search type, and reduce the search only to a cassandra node hosting this token.
-(WARNING: Without any search types, Elassandra cannot compute the cassandra token and returns an error **all shards failed**).
+On search operations, Elassandra computes the cassandra token associated with ``_routing`` for the search type, and reduces the search only to a Cassandra node hosting the token.
+(WARNING: Without any search types, Elassandra cannot compute the Cassandra token and returns with an error **all shards failed**).
-* ``_ttl``  and ``_timestamp`` are mapped to the cassandra `TTL <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ttl_t.html>`_ and `WRITIME <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_writetime.html>`_.
-The returned ``_ttl``  and ``_timestamp`` for a document will be the one of a regular cassandra columns if there is one in the underlying table.
-Moreover, when indexing a document throught the Elasticearch API, all cassandra cells carry the same WRITETIME and TTL, but this could be different when upserting some cells using CQL.
+* ``_ttl``  and ``_timestamp`` are mapped to the Cassandra `TTL <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ttl_t.html>`_ and `WRITIME <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_writetime.html>`_.
+The returned ``_ttl``  and ``_timestamp`` for a document will be the one of a regular Cassandra column if there is one in the underlying table.
+Moreover, when indexing a document via the Elasticearch API, all Cassandra cells carry the same WRITETIME and TTL, but it could be different when upserting some cells using CQL.
 * ``_parent`` is string representation of the parent document primary key.
-If the parent document primary key is composite, this is string representation of columns defined by ``cql_parent_pk`` in the mapping.
+If the parent document primary key is composite, this is string representation of the columns defined by ``cql_parent_pk`` in the mapping.
 See `Parent-Child Relationship`_.
 * ``_token`` is a meta-field introduced by Elassandra, valued with **token(<partition_key>)**.
 * ``_node`` is an optional meta-field introduced by Elassandra, valued with the cassandra host id, allowing to check the datacenter consistency.

 Mapping change with zero downtime
 ---------------------------------

-You can map several Elasticsearch indices with different mapping to the same cassandra keyspace.
+You can map several Elasticsearch indices with different mappings to the same Cassandra keyspace.
 By default, an index is mapped to a keyspace with the same name, but you can specify a target ``keyspace`` in your index settings.

-For example, you can create a new index **twitter2** mapped to the cassandra keyspace **twitter** and set a mapping for type **tweet** associated to the existing cassandra table **twitter.tweet**.
+For example, you can create a new index **twitter2** mapped to the cassandra keyspace **twitter** and set a mapping for the type of **tweet** associated to the existing cassandra table **twitter.tweet**.

 .. image:: images/elassandra-multi-index.jpg